How to Read a DLD Oqood Certificate

 Property Unit Details

-The unit details section outlines the specifications of the purchased property, such as unit number, floor, plot, building name, and unit type (apartment, villa, or townhouse).
-It also includes the unit area in square feet or meters, allowing buyers to confirm that the property size matches what was agreed upon in the contract.
+The property unit details section explains the exact specifications of the purchased unit within the project.
+It generally includes the unit number, floor level, building or tower name, plot number, and unit type such as apartment, villa, or townhouse.
+In many cases, it also states the built-up area in square feet or square meters, which allows buyers to confirm the unit size matches what was agreed in the Sales and Purchase Agreement.
+This section is essential because it clearly identifies the buyer’s asset and helps prevent confusion between similar units within large developments.

 Payment Information